Eulerian orientations and Hadamard codes: A novel connection via counting: Introduction

-Besides these interesting concrete problems expressible as \#EO problems, the study of the \#EO framework plays a crucial role in a broader picture, the complexity classification program for a much more expressive counting framework, the Holant problem.
-Significant progress has been made in the complexity classification of Holant problems~\cite{cai2011dichotomy, cai2016complete, Backens-holant-plus, Cai-Lu-Xia-holant-c, Backens-Holant-c, beida, cai2020holant}, and a full complexity dichotomy for all real-valued Holant problems is achieved~\cite{real-holant}.
-This dichotomy is crucially based on a complexity dichotomy for the \#EO problem~\cite{cai2020beyond} with complex-valued signatures assuming a physical symmetry called \emph{arrow reversal symmetry} ({ARS}) since under a suitable holographic transformation, the {ARS} property corresponds to precisely real-valued signatures.
-In this paper, we consider the 0-1 valued \#EO problem without assuming {ARS}, which may serve as a building block for the ultimate classification for all complex-valued Holant problems.
-For this problem, we give new tractable classes that are not covered by all the previously known tractable classes for Holant problems.
+Beyond these interesting concrete problems expressible as \#EO problems, the study of the \#EO framework plays a crucial role in a broader picture, the complexity classification program for a much more expressive counting framework, the Holant problem.
+Significant progress has been made in the complexity classification of Holant problems~\cite{cai2011dichotomy, cai2016complete, Backens-holant-plus, Cai-Lu-Xia-holant-c, Backens-Holant-c, beida, cai2020holant}, culminating in a full complexity dichotomy for all real-valued Holant problems~\cite{real-holant}.
+This dichotomy relies fundamentally on a complexity dichotomy for the \#EO problem~\cite{cai2020beyond} with complex-valued signatures assuming a physical symmetry called \emph{arrow reversal symmetry} ({ARS}) since under a suitable holographic transformation, the {ARS} property corresponds to precisely real-valued signatures.
+In this paper, we consider the 0-1 valued \#EO problem without assuming {ARS}, which may serve as a building block toward the ultimate classification for all complex-valued Holant problems.
+For this setting, we present new tractable classes that lie outside all previously known tractable classes for Holant problems.